Meet Anders Olsson – Founder of Conscious Breathing

 I founded my own company in 1990, importing computers from Taiwan.
 Fifteen years later, I had sold my company and fulfilled my “dreams”.
 But during my quest for money, gadgets and “success”, during the last years I had this increasingly nagging feeling that something was missing.

 On the surface I was successful, but on the inside I didn’t only feel overworked and drained, but surprisingly empty.
 A feeling that “there has to be something more” niggled deep inside me.

 My passion – The Power of Our Breath

 Finally, I came to the realization that it was up to me to change my life and become excited about life again.
 So I sold my company, and started the health company Sorena AB in the autumn of 2005.
 Amongst other things I translated a few health books from English to Swedish, for example Your Body´s Many Cries for Water, The Maffetone Method and The Biology of Belief.
 If you want to learn about a topic, translating a book is a great way!
 Anyway, when looking for a new book to translate I discovered my new passion – the power of our breath for all aspects of our life.

 I began researching and experimenting with different breathing techniques and soon developed a concept that literally transformed my body, mind and health.

 The Conscious Breathing Retraining Program evolved out of my personal experience, courses, books and research on relaxation techniques, yoga, qigong, the Buteyko Method, mental training and body awareness, as well as feedback from several thousand students, athletes, skilled doctors, therapists, and many other wise people.

 How Conscious Breathing Changed My Life

-The most important change Conscious Breathing have brought about is an increased ability to dare to be true to myself.
+The most important change Conscious Breathing has brought about is an increased ability to dare to be true to myself.
 To be brave enough to look within and get to know myself in depth is the most amazing journey I have ever been on, and it’s a journey I wish everyone will experience.